hemenez/simple_shell/README.md

 ## Simple_Shell Project

-### Synopsis
+## Synopsis
-The objective of the simple_shell project is learn how the base functions of the shell work and implement them ourselves to create our own simple interactive shell.
+Thank you for taking the time to check out our Simple Shell project.
+This project was completed with the help of Holberton School.
+It is based on the initial UNIX shell that was originally created by Ken Thompson.
+This project is seen as a right of passage in the Holberton culture and it was an honor having the opportunity to do it.

-### Learning Objectives
+## Learning Objectives
 Through this project the authors learned:
 * Who designed and implemented the original UNIX operating system
 * Who wrote the first version of the UNIX shell